 3. Take lots of photos Take different angles, change the lighting, change the settings, play around and have fun!

 In just 10 minutes and minimal expenditure it is possible to have a small lightbox set up for product photography.
-Here is a box I made one evening using a cardboard box, two bedside lamps, some sheer material, the White Plastered Gib photo backdrop.
+Here is a box I made one evening using a cardboard box, two bedside lamps, some sheer material, and a backdrop.

 Other cheap kit that I often make use of:

-3. Blu-tac and masking tape- something always needs fixing in place!
+2. Blu-tac, masking tape and clamps- something always needs fixing in place!

 4. A phone camera (ok so phones are not cheap, but they can take great photos when used properly and are often the cheaper option than buying a camera!)

 1. Use a free camera app such as Lightroom to take the photos in RAW format for more control over editing.
-The JPEGS typically created by phone cameras do not contain all the visual information available and you may feel limited in your editing.
+The JPEGs typically created by phone cameras do not contain all the visual information available and you may feel limited in your editing.
+If you have a newer iPhone choose the RAW option.

 2. Set your screen brightness in the 50-70% range.
 Don't use autobrightness for the screen or the screen settings may change during the shoot, giving you inconsistent results.